KhronosGroup/glTF/specification/README.md

 ### glTF.samplers

-A dictionary object of [`sampler`](#reference-sampler)s.
+A dictionary object of [`sampler`](#reference-sampler) objects.
 The name of each sampler is an id in the global glTF namespace that is used to reference the sampler.
 A sampler contains properties for texture filtering and wrapping modes.

 * **Type**: `object`
 * **Required**: No, default: `{}`